NetEase/pomelo-unityclient-socket/README.md

 pomelo-unityclient-socket
 =============================
-This is the pomelo dot client, support pomelo 0.3 and the new communicate protocol.It is based on native socket.
+This is the pomelo dotnet client, support pomelo 0.3 and the new communicate protocol.It is based on native socket.
 The project is based on some libraries as follows:

-* [simple-json](https://github.com/facebook-csharp-sdk/simple-json) A open source json library
+* [simple-json](https://github.com/facebook-csharp-sdk/simple-json) An open source json library

 ## Demo